When to Use a Stun Gun

 Civilian Tasers vs. Law Enforcement Tasers

 Civilians and law enforcement personnel carry different kinds of Tasers because the immediate needs and capabilities of each differ.
-If you’re considering purchasing a Taser, its critical you know how to use a Taser designed to keep civilians safe.
+If you’re considering purchasing a Taser, it's critical you know how to use a Taser designed to keep civilians safe.

-Normal civilians Tasers hold a shock for about 30 seconds, which gives the weapon holder enough time to immobilize an attacker, put the Taser down, and run to safety.
+Normal civilian Tasers hold a shock for about 30 seconds, which gives the weapon holder enough time to immobilize an attacker, put the Taser down, and run to safety.
 The Taser brand says that if you’re attacked and you need to put your Taser down to run, you can contact your local law enforcement agency to file a police report, and then Taser will replace your weapon free of charge.
 Civilian Tasers have a range of around 15 feet.

 Law enforcement Tasers emit a shock for 5 seconds, which is supposed to be all the time needed for an officer to restrain an assailant and handcuff him or her.
 Tasers for law enforcement have a range of around 21 feet.

-These are just some of the ways and times to use a stun gun, and the differences between stun guns and different Tasers.
+These are just some of the ways and times to use a non-lethal weapon, and the differences between stun guns and different Tasers.
 To find out more, there are many stun guns and Taser products you can look at and read reviews about.
 All of them will help keep you safe, but depending on your particular needs and typical environment, you may find one is better for you than the other.